GIOVANNI SOFFIETTO

 “Resilience and hard work, stemming from immense self-discipline and a vision.
 That has been my key to success and I owe it all to martial arts.”

 My training and personal growth led me to the very quick realisation that I had to, as Bon Jovi put it, “grow up, get old or hit the road” and so I moved on immediately after leaving school.
-Initially trying out for a career in the Royal Marines and Fleet Air Arm, ultimately the military wasn’t for me.
+Initially trying out for a career in the military, ultimately it wasn’t for me.
 Looking back on it, I was born an entrepreneur but the society and community in which I grew up never championed this or even presented it as a possibility.
-I was taught to ‘get a job so you don’t starve’, never to be ambitious and take risks.
-Had it not being for martial arts, I would never have been able to summon the strength to follow my heart and go into social business.
+I was taught to ‘get a job so you don’t starve’, never to be ambitious and take risks or to believe in creating something new.
+Had it not been for martial arts, I would never have been able to summon the strength to follow my heart and go into social business.

-In 2012, aged 20 and with just £20 of start-up capital, I founded the British Martial Arts & Boxing Association.
+In 2012, aged 20 and with just £20 of start-up capital, I bought a domain name and created BMABA.
+We formally launched that September to little fan-fair.
 I relied on martial arts on a daily basis in my twenties.
 Starting a business of this magnitude in a saturated and age-dominated market without any funding was, as I was told numerous times, “completely impossible” and “a great waste of time”.
-Some even went so far as to assure me I would spend “the rest of my life stacking shelves in a petrol station, if I was lucky” (not that there is anything wrong with this for so many).
+Some even went so far as to assure me I would spend “the rest of my life stacking shelves in a petrol station, if I was lucky” (not that there is anything wrong with this for so many and I did spend some time working nights in a petrol station, to pay for upgrades to the boxing gym I came to own!).

 No doubt the single biggest attribute, I believe, that has allowed me to flourish into a now multi-award winning social entrepreneur and ‘Men’s Health Coach Of The Year’ is resilience and hard work.
 I taught myself web design, systems infrastructure, legal principles, accounting, marketing, copyrighting, graphics, policy, safeguarding and so much more in the early days because there was nobody else to do it for me.
 I can’t recount how many times then – and sometimes still now – I will work through to 2am to finish on a deadline, only to rise at 5am to spend time with my children before heading off to the offices.